smita-deshmane/Bike-Share-Data-Analysis/README.md

 Members have a relatively consistent average ride length throughout the week
 * The Busiest day of the week is Saturday for both member and casual
 * Afternoon is the Busiest time with members having more rides
-* 5AM is the busiest hour for member and casual ,and 8 AM is also busiest time for member
+* 5AM is the busiest hour for member and casual and 8 AM is also busiest time for member
 * September has the most of the rides compared to the other two month for both member and casual
 * Member riders use bike equally throughout the week for daily commuting Saturday and Sunday have the most rides for casual and on Wednesday member have the most rides